 Students’ current top priorities for the network are:

 - Collaborative Learning – Aurora universities should make their digital learning resources accessible for all Aurora students and staff (see the Open Educational Resources Portal).
 Staff of different Aurora universities should collaborate in creating education; both for lectures and entire courses.

-- Summer school – Use our different cultures, perspectives, and educational specialties for an awesome and inclusive summer programme, including great courses and topical debates on societal issues.
+- Summer school – Use our different cultures, perspectives, and educational specialities for an awesome and inclusive summer programme, including great courses and topical debates on societal issues.

-Furthermore, they’re vouching for – and working on:
+Furthermore, they’re vouching for – and working on the following projects: